Hamji/advanced-algorithm/5 week/4.7/README.md

 // The function that computes the depth of a given node function get_depth(node)
 {
-    var depth = 0; // let the depth of the root node is zero while ( node.parent() ) // traverse until its parent does not exist {
+    // Let the depth of the root node is zero var depth = 0;

+    // Traverse until its parent does not exist while ( node.parent() )
+    {
         ++depth;
         node = node.parent();
     }

-    return depth; // return the computed depth
+    // Return the computed depth
+    return depth;
 }

 // The function we want to write